Natural Gas Vehicle Emissions

 Tailpipe emissions result from fuel combustion in a vehicle's engine.
 The emissions of primary concern include the regulated emissions of hydrocarbons, oxides of nitrogen (NOx), carbon monoxide (CO), as well as carbon dioxide (CO2).
 Due to increasingly stringent emissions regulations, the gap has narrowed between tailpipe emissions benefits from natural gas vehicles (NGVs) and conventional vehicles with modern emissions controls.
 That's because the U.S. Environmental Protection Agency (EPA) is requiring all fuels and vehicle types to meet the same thresholds for tailpipe emissions of air pollutants.
 Still, NGVs continue to provide emissions benefits—especially when replacing older conventional vehicles or when considering life cycle emissions.

-Natural gas is increasingly being used to replace gasoline in smaller applications, such as in forklifts and commercial lawn equipment.
+Natural gas is increasingly used to replace gasoline in smaller applications, such as in forklifts and commercial lawn equipment.
 Because natural gas is a low-carbon, clean-burning fuel, a switch to natural gas in these applications can result in substantial reductions of hydrocarbon, carbon monoxide, oxides of nitrogen, and greenhouse gas emissions.

 Life Cycle Emissions and Petroleum Use